ManishKalaPHD/lossfunctions/README.md

 The datasets used in the paper and in this codebase are **not included in this repository**.

-Due to data access restrictions, licensing constraints, and institutional agreements, the avalanche forecasting datasets cannot be publicly redistributed.
+Due to data access restrictions, and institutional constraints, the avalanche forecasting datasets cannot be publicly redistributed.
 This repository therefore contains **only the model, loss function, and training code**.

 Researchers wishing to reproduce the experiments must obtain the datasets independently from the relevant data providers.
 Once available, the data can be integrated by adapting the data-loading utilities without altering the core experimental pipeline.